-New Pronouncements
+I. New Pronouncements

-Statement No. 87, "Leases".
-The objective of which is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-This Statement increases the usefulness of governments' financial statements by required recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions in the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and of consistency of information about governments leasing activities.
-The requirements of the new Statement become effective for the District for the year ended December 31, 2020.
+Statement No. 87, Leases, the objective of which is to is to improve accounting and financial reporting for leases by governments.
+This Statement requires a lessee to recognize a lease liability and an intangible right-to-use lease asset, and a lessor to recognize a lease receivable and a deferred inflow of resources.
+The requirements of this Statement are effective for the year ending December 31, 2022.

-Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period".
-The objective is to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, the objective of which is to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
+The requirements of this Statement are effective for the year ending December 31, 2021.